 Ultra-Processed Foods for Travellers: A Simple Guide

-Ultra-processed foods (UPFs) are foods made through multiple industrial processes and usually contain ingredients you wouldn’t use in a home kitchen, such as emulsifiers, stabilisers, gums, artificial flavours, colourings, and preservatives.
+Ultra-processed foods are defined as being made through multiple industrial processes, typically with refined ingredients rather than whole foods.
+They often contain ingredients you wouldn’t find in a home kitchen, such as emulsifiers, stabilisers, gums, artificial flavours, colourings, and preservatives.

 - Fast food